 Staff and facilities

-The Geography Department is led by Mr Todd-Jones email@example.com and supported by three further teachers and an experienced teaching assistant We are well resourced within the department in terms of textbooks and geographical expertise.
+The Geography Department is led by Mr Todd-Jones email@example.com and supported by four further teachers and an experienced teaching assistant We are well resourced within the department in terms of resources and geographical expertise.

 The Department runs a number of field trips both locally and further afield.
 Examples include Year 7 field work in Burford, Year 8 Tectonics trip to the Natural History Museum, GCSE trips along the River Windrush and in Bourton-on-the-Water, as well as a residential week to Slapton Field Study Centre, in Devon, and an overseas field trip [Iceland or the Bay of Naples] for A Level students.